GLOBAL MARKETS-Stocks fall, ruble dives as Russia sanctions hit world markets | Business

 Russia's central bank hiked its key interest rate to 20% from 9.5% and introduced some capital controls to bolster the ruble and fight inflation.
 Authorities ordered exporting companies to sell 80% of their foreign revenues as the ruble slid as much as 32% before recouping some losses.
 The European arm of Sberbank, Russia's biggest lender, faces failure, the European Central Bank (ECB) said, an early sign of a looming economic crisis in Russia.

 However, talks on a ceasefire ended without a breakthrough and a member of the Ukrainian delegation said the discussions were difficult as the Russian side was biased, news that darkened the mood on Wall Street.
-The Dow Jones Industrial Average slid 1.39% and the S&P 500 lost 1.24%.
-The Nasdaq Composite fell less, down 0.75%, as investors bet the Federal Reserve will be less aggressive hiking interest rates.
-MSCI's all-country world equity index dropped 0.73%.
+The Dow Jones Industrial Average closed down 0.49% and the S&P 500 lost 0.25%.
+The Nasdaq Composite rebounded, adding 0.41%, as investors bet the Federal Reserve will be less aggressive hiking interest rates.
+MSCI's all-country world equity index closed down 0.077%.

 Markets are likely to remain choppy in the near term, analysts said.
 While valuations have fallen and some risks have been priced into the market, it's not time to derisk, Solita Marcelli, chief investment office for the Americas at UBS Global Weather Management, told clients in a note.
 "Investors trying to trade off geopolitical events can easily get whipsawed," Marcelli said, noting that sell-offs based on geopolitical events have been brief in the past.

 Oil prices surged after Russian President Vladimir Putin on Sunday put nuclear-armed forces on high alert.
-The ramp-up in tensions heightened fears that oil supplies from the world's second-largest producer could be disrupted, sending Brent crude futures up 3.24% to $101.10.
-U.S. futures settled up 4.5% at $95.72 a barrel, after topping $100 last week, their highest since 2014.
+The ramp-up in tensions heightened fears that oil supplies from the world's second-largest producer could be disrupted, sending Brent crude futures to settle up $3.06 at $100.99 a barrel.
+U.S. oil settled up 4.5% at $95.72 a barrel, after topping $100 last week, their highest since 2014.

-As uncertainty continued to grip markets, investors sought the safety of the dollar, Swiss franc and Japanese yen.
-The euro fell 0.52% to $1.1208, while the yen strengthened 0.51% to 115.00 per dollar.
+SAFE HAVENS SHINE As uncertainty continued to grip markets, investors sought the safety of the dollar, Swiss franc and Japanese yen.

-Sovereign bonds such as U.S. Treasuries and German Bunds -- considered among the safest global assets -- remained in strong demand.
-The 10-year Treasury yield was down 14.7 basis points at 1.837% and equivalent German yields were down 4.7 basis points at 0.109%.

 MSCI's Russia equity index slid 25.5%, while London and Frankfurt-listed Russian equity exchange traded funds (ETFs) tanked between 37% and 53% as investors dumped Russian assets.